nwolff/cours-RN/README.md

 `cd backend`
 `./ml_server.py` to load the trained model and serve the NN weights and predictions over a rest API.

-`cd frontend`
+`cd streamlit`
-`streamlit run frontend/NNVisualizer.py` for the frontend that uses the REST api.
+`streamlit run NNVisualizer.py` for the frontend that uses the REST api.

 ## Developing